grimme-lab/qc2-teaching/doc/programming.rst

 specifies an integer datatype with automatic width.

 The result will look similar to your first run, but now there will only be one space between the characters and the final result.
-Of course you can do more:
+Of course, you can do more:
-``/`` is a line break, ``f12.8`` is a 12 characters wide floating point number printout with 8 decimal places and ``es12.4`` switches to scientific notation with only 4 decimal places.
+``/`` is a line break, ``f12.8`` is a 12 characters wide floating-point number printout with 8 decimal places and ``es12.4`` switches to scientific notation with only 4 decimal places.